Iri25/flights-company/README.md

+# MAP
-# X0
+# FlightCompany
-# X and Zero is mini game that implements the concepts of object oriented programming in the c ++ programming language
+# Application with an intuitive graphical interface, which allows the filtering of flights, and the purchase of tickets for flights desired.